Proof of High School Completion Requirements

 - is not regionally accredited

 - is not located in the state which student resides

-- submit a GED score report/diploma, or
+- submit a GED or TASC score report, or

 - submit a letter from the superintendent of the school district in which they studied attesting that such program is substantially equivalent to a four-year high school program.